University of Dallas Police Policies

 No vehicle may be operated on the paved mall area without the explicit written permission

-of the Campus Safety Supervisor or the Facilities Department.
+of the University of Dallas Police Supervisor or the Facilities Department.

 Abandoned Vehicles Policy